kserve/rest-proxy/README.md

 make build
 ```

-If you need to use another builder than `docker`, you can specify it by using the `BUILDER` parameter:
+If you need to use another builder than `docker`, you can specify it by using the `ENGINE` variable:

 ```bash
 ENGINE=podman make build